 The management of hypersensitivity reactions should be based on the severity of the reaction and may include temporarily interrupting the infusion, and/or treatment with antihistamines, antipyretics, and/or corticosteroids.
 If a severe hypersensitivity reaction occurs, immediately discontinue the infusion and initiate appropriate medical treatment.

 Brineura has not been studied in pregnancy or lactation.

 Safety and effectiveness in pediatric patients below 3 years of age have not been established.

-Inform caregivers of the signs and symptoms of anaphylaxis, hypotension, bradycardia, and device-related complications.
+Inform caregivers of the signs and symptoms of anaphylaxis, hypotension, bradycardia, and device-related complications and meningitis.
 Instruct them to seek immediate medical care should any of these signs and symptoms occur.

 To report SUSPECTED ADVERSE REACTIONS, contact BioMarin Pharmaceutical Inc. at 1-866-906-6100, or FDA at 1-800-FDA-1088, or go to www.fda.gov/medwatch.